makrai/notes/castro-1906-multimod-sarcasm-cited.md

     centroid and their associated temporal derivatives (delta).
 Segmentation
     * a fixed length representation of the audio sources which are otherwise
-    * All the extracted features are concatenated together to compose a da = 283 dimensional joint representation {uai }di=1 for each window.
+    * All the extracted features are concatenated together to compose a da = 283 dimensional joint representation {uai }di=1 for each window
-  * The final audio representation of each utterance is obtained by calculating the mean across the window segments, ie  ua = d1w (∑i uai ) ∈ Rda .
+  * The final audio representation of each utterance is obtained by calculating the mean across the window segments, ie  ua = d1w (∑i uai ) ∈ Rda

 ## Video Features

 * visual features for each frame using a `pool5` layer of an ImageNet (Deng 09) pretrained ResNet-152 (He 2016) image classification model
-  * preprocess every frame by resizing, center-cropping and normalizing it.
-To
+  * preprocess every frame by resizing, center-cropping and normalizing it
   * each utterance, we compute the mean of the obtained dv = 2048 dimensional feature vector uvi for every frame: uv = f1 (∑i uvi ) ∈ Rdv
 * we could use more advanced visual encoding techniques (eg, RNN encoding),